Neutrinoless double beta decay: neutrino mass versus new physics: UV completion: Pati-Salam model

 still far from the experimental reach.
 It requires, besides $\vec{\Delta}_{q \ell}$ and $\Delta_{d d}$, some other states to be as light as possible, with masses on the order of TeV:

+These new colored light states, together with the $\Delta_{dd}$ generate in turn $n-\bar n$ oscillations~\cite{Mohapatra:1980qe}, in a manner similar to the neutrinoless double beta decay.
+Instead of the coupling $\alpha$, one has now the quartic interaction of the type $\beta \Delta_R^4$.
+It is clear that $\alpha$ and $\beta$ are completely independent, and $\beta$ is arbitrary which allows having $n-\bar n$ oscillations under control (the connection between these processes in the context of what we call 'poor man's models has been studied in~\cite{Gardner:2018azu}). \\

+What happens is the following.
+In the limit $\beta \to 0$, it is easy to see that there is an additional accidental global continuous symmetry, under which the fields transform as follows

+This is the vector-like fermion number (F) - no direct fermion number violation in the limit $\beta = 0$.
+It is easy to see that in the process of symmetry breaking, a combination of B-L and F remains unbroken - readily seen to be the baryon number.
+Namely, $\langle \Phi \rangle$ is invariant under F and small $\langle \Delta_L \rangle$, induced through a tadpole~\cite{Mohapatra:1980yp}, behaves exactly as $\langle \Delta_R \rangle$ due to parity - they both preserve B.

+Thus, in the limit of $\beta=0$, only L gets broken through the Majorana mass of the RH neutrino, while B remains unbroken.
+Whether directly through $\beta$ or indirectly through $\langle \Delta_R \rangle$, F and B-L are broken only by even units - no proton decay in the PS theory.
+Notice also that due to $U(1)_F$ symmetry, small $\beta$ is self-protected, and thus its smallness is technically natural.
+The bottom line is that, through $\alpha$ and $\beta$ couplings, it is possible to have both $n-\bar n$ oscillations and the $0\nu2\beta$ process be induced by new physics at the same time.\\

-This would seem to be of academic interest only because of the huge $M_{PS}$.
+One could argue that this whole discussion seems to be of academic interest because of the huge $M_{PS}$.
 It is noteworthy that this is a generic problem of the Pati-Salam model: even if one allowed arbitrary values for $m_{\Delta_{q \ell}}$ and $m_{\Delta_{d d}}$, one could at best lower $M_{PS}$ by another order of magnitude, and thus one cannot imagine probing the gauge sector of the theory in any foreseeable future. \\